You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 Boracay

 The closest airport to Banaue is Cauayan.
 But it might work out better to travel back to Manila and fly from there.
 You will need to fly to Caticlan and take a short ferry from here, as Boracay itself doesn’t have an airport.
-Sometimes 2GO has cheap ferry tickets from Batangas (south of Manila) to Caticlan, so you might want to check this out too if you have the time to travel this way.
+Sometimes 2GO and Starlite have cheap ferry tickets for the overnight ferry from Batangas (south of Manila) to Caticlan, so you might want to check this out too.

 Moalboal

-We saw another snorkeling point recommended in other blogs and on Google Maps that was within walking distance of our hotel (Turtle Bay), but when we got there, we faced a resort and they said no public access.
+Besides the sardine run, we saw another snorkeling point recommended in other blogs and on Google Maps that was within walking distance of our hotel (Turtle Bay), but when we got there, we faced a resort and they said no public access.
 They sent us to Casa Moalboal which supposedly had public access, but there we also stumbled upon a gate.
-So I’d just stay with the sardines until you’re snorkeled out.
-There are corals here too.
+So I’d just stay in the area of the sardine run until you’re snorkeled out.
 If you want more time in the sea, you could head to White Beach in the afternoon.

 How to get to Moalboal from Boracay